billbrod/spatial-frequency-preferences/README.md

      subjects.
    - `derivatives/tuning_2d_model/stim_class/bayesian_posterior/filter-mean/visual_field_{vertical,horizontal}-meridia/individual_task-sfprescaled_v1_e1-12_summary_b10_r0.001_g0_iso_full_iso_all_models.csv`:
-     Two csvs, one for the quarters around the vertical meridia, one for the quarters around the horizontal meridia, summarizing a simple model (preferred period is an affine function of eccentricity, no dependency on orientation, no modulation of relative gain) fit to a subset of the visual field.
+     Two csvs, one for the quarters around the vertical meridia, one for the quarters around the horizontal meridia, summarizing a model 3 (preferred period is an affine function of eccentricity, no dependency on orientation, no modulation of relative gain) fit to a subset of the visual field.
 4. `supplemental` (5GB): Extra data required to create the figures in the appendix, along with data present in `fully-processed`.
 This data is also present in `preprocessed` and is separate of `fully-processed` because it's